joalmeid/avd-app-attach-ops/doc/netapp.md

 **6. Run the pipeline**

-the pipeline can switch between the AzureVM and the Azure Net App Files scenario by setting the parameter `Enable Azure NetApp Files logic = true`
+the pipeline can switch between the AzureVM and the Azure Net App Files scenario by setting the parameter `enableSelfHostedAgentLogic = true`.
+This setting is changing the CD stage to run on an DevOps Self-hosted agent, which you have to deploy and register in ADO.

 <img src="images/pipeline_parameters_anf.jpg" alt="Pipeline parameters ANF" width="300" height="600">

+> **Tip:**
-> **Tip:** If only the Azure Net App Files scenario is used.
-The default value of `Enable Azure NetApp Files logic` can changed in `env-CICD-avd-msix-app-attach.yml`
+> 1. If only the Azure Net App Files scenario is used.
+The default value of `enableSelfHostedAgentLogic` can changed in `env-CICD-avd-msix-app-attach.yml`.
+> 1. Running the CD-stage on a Self-hosted agent could be used as well if a AzureVM is used as MSIX AppAttach share.

 ## Azure NetApp Files Service Levels